How to Train to Hike the Inca Trail to Machu Picchu

 Take a hike.
 If you are new to hiking, the best way to do this is by walking one to two hours outdoors every weekend.

 Build up from there.
 Gradually, start adding more time to your hikes.
-If you can walk for a maximum of 3 hours or longer, then you are in a good place to perform well on one of our hikes.
+If you can walk for a maximum of 3 hours or longer, then you are in a good place to perform well on one of our hikes, including the Inca Trail.

 Learn to drink enough water while you hike.
-Consider drinking 2 litres of water a day, whether you are hiking or at work in the office.
+Consider drinking 2 litres of water a day, whether you are hiking or at work.

-Choose harder hikes every weekend, search for information about hikes that involve climbing. a hike with a 30 minute climb is a really good start.
+Choose harder hikes every weekend and search for information about hikes that involve climbing.
+A hike with a 30 minute climb is a really good start.
 Carry up to 12 pounds in your daypack to speed up your training.
 Fill up your backpack with weights, snacks, water and books when you go hiking outdoors.

 Hit the gym if you can’t make it outdoors.